Optimal displacement detection of arbitrarily-shaped levitated dielectric objects using optical radiation: Numerical methods

 where $\vec{r}_0$ is the unit vector in the direction of radius vector $\vec{r}$ which points from the origin to the surface $S$, $\vec{n}$ is the unit normal to the surface $S$, and $\eta$ is the impedance $\eta=\sqrt{\mu/\epsilon}$.

 The three methods that we used for the numerical calculation of the scattered fields are listed in Table \ref{Table:Computational Methods}, where we compare the factors that contribute to the efficiency of the method.
-The meshing in PyGDM and COMSOL is done for the volume of the entire relevant geometry, which can be computationally taxing for large geometries.
-In PyGDM, the mesh elements are equally sized throughout the geometry, so the scaling of computation time goes as the cube of the volume (i.e. the cube of the number of elements).
-COMSOL has the advantage of adaptive meshing, where the physics of the problem is taken into consideration in the generation of the mesh.
+The meshing in PyGDM and COMSOL is done for the volume of the relevant geometry, which can be computationally taxing for large geometries.
+In PyGDM, the volume of only the scatterer itself must be dicretized, and the mesh elements are equally sized throughout the geometry, so the scaling of computation time goes as the cube of the volume (i.e. the cube of the number of elements).
+COMSOL requires that the volume of the scatterer and an additional surrounding volume be discretized, but it has the advantage of adaptive meshing, where the physics of the problem is taken into consideration in the generation of the mesh.
 For example, the mesh is often finest on the particle surface, but has the minimum spacing of 5 mesh elements per wavelength farther away.
 Additionally, in the calculation of IRPs, it is important that the surface that is used to generate the far field in Eq. \ref{EQ:Stratton-Chu equation} has a sufficiently fine mesh.
 SCUFF-EM, on the other hand, uses methods where the calculation is done only on the surface of the particle, so the mesh is an evenly spaced triangular mesh, and the computation time scales with the surface area of the scatterer.
 For this reason, SCUFF-EM often has much shorter computation times for large particle geometries.

 Another important factor in the comparison of these methods is the solver type.
 Unlike PyGDM and SCUFF-EM which use fixed methods and solvers with different memory and CPU overheads\cite{pyGDM2, Reid2012}, COMSOL uses a selection of direct and iterative solvers that it will choose from based on the physics of the problem being solved.
-For the scattering problems discussed here, COMSOL primarily employed the biconjugate gradient stabilized (BiCGStab) iterative method.
+For the scattering problems discussed here, COMSOL primarily employed the biconjugate gradient stabilized (BiCGStab) iterative method \cite{comsol}.